 However, given its limited utility and serious shortcomings, it seemed to be a complementary carrying system at best, but once I got used to using it, I definitely found that it had advantages that I otherwise was either unaware of or took for granted.

 Even though we’ve committed to this system by having purchased it and using it over several hikes, it’s still nice to have given that I now have a tether system to protect against clutzy moments as well as multitask by having that temporary-yet-quickly-accessible place to hold the camera.

 Moreover, I’ve been finding that the hand strap in lieu of the annoying in-the-way neck strap to also be pretty handy (pun intended).

-The bottom line is that the Cotton Carrier CCS G3 Strapshot Holster is really a pricey convenience.
+The bottom line is that the Cotton Carrier CCS G3 Strapshot Holster is really convenience that doesn’t come cheap.